outcoldman/docker-splunk-cluster/README.md

 ##### License Master

 - Add licenses to the pool if it will find any `*.lic` files under `/opt/splunk-deployment/`.
-- Does not require KVStore.
-- Does not require Splunk Web.
-- Does not require Indexing.
-- Does not require DMC app.

 - `INIT_GENERAL_PASS_4_SYMM_KEY` - set `pass4SymmKey` for the License Cluster.
 Defaults to `general-changeme`.
 - `INIT_WAIT_LICENSE` - wait for license files under `/opt/splunk-deployment/licenses`.
 Defaults to `False`.

 ##### License Slave

-- Does not require KVStore.
-- Does not require Splunk Web.
-- Does not require Indexing.
-- Does not require DMC app.

 - `INIT_GENERAL_PASS_4_SYMM_KEY` - set `pass4SymmKey` for the License Cluster.
 Defaults to `general-changeme`.
 - `INIT_LICENSE_MASTER` - uri to License Master.
 Defaults to `https://license-master:8089`.

 ##### Cluster Master

-- Does not require KVStore.
-- Does not require Splunk Web.
-- Does not require Indexing.
-- Does not require DMC app.

 - Sets `repFactor = auto` for all default indexes.
 This configuration will be deployed to indexers using `master-apps` folder.
 - Sets up index discovery.